odpi/egeria/open-metadata-publication/website/trouble-shooting/omag-server-errors/err-omag-server-platform-fails-to-start.md

 Then a different type of server is running at the network address and you may need to consider [changing your OMAG Server's network address](../../../../open-metadata-resources/open-metadata-tutorials/omag-server-tutorial/task-changing-the-omag-server-network-address.md).

-Many other applications may also default to port 8080.
+Many other applications may also default to port 9443.
 Consider using tools like `lsof`.
-For example on *nix `lsof -i TCP:8080` may work.
+For example on *nix `lsof -i TCP:9443` may work.
 However this is platform dependent.

-Current versions of Apache ZooKeeper also start AdminServer on port 8080 by default.
-See [zookeeper docs](https://zookeeper.apache.org/doc/r3.5.7/zookeeperAdmin.html).
-You may wish to disable this feature if running on the same machine.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),